XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: Related Work

-While those visualization tools provide valuable insights, there are still severe limitations: All presented frameworks can either handle different pipeline structures or provide insights for hyperparameter optimization, but considering both aspects simultaneously is crucial for modern \ac{AutoML} systems.
-Other important aspects like \ac{ML} ensembles or data inspection are completely ignored.
+While those visualization tools provide valuable insights, there are still severe limitations: All presented frameworks visualizing the \ac{AutoML} optimization process can either handle different pipeline structures or provide insights for hyperparameter optimization, but considering both aspects simultaneously is crucial for modern \ac{AutoML} systems.
+Other frameworks provide explanations with focus on the input data.
+Yet, no visual analytics tool covers both aspects, data insights and \ac{AutoML} process explanations, at the same time.
+Other important aspects like \ac{ML} ensembles are completely ignored.
+Furthermore, visualizations are often only post-hoc static figures and do not provide an option for users to interactively retrieve desired information.
 While the integration of a visual analytics tool with a single \ac{AutoML} system enables detailed inspections and control over this system, it basically prevents the application to other \ac{AutoML} systems.
-An \ac{AutoML} visualization should be compatible with multiple \ac{AutoML} systems to be relevant for a wide user basis.
+An \ac{AutoML} visualization should be compatible with multiple \ac{AutoML} systems to be relevant for a wide user base.
 With \name{XAutoML} we aim to overcome these limitations.